Deploy a PHP App

 Click App Engine Admin API.

-We've created a simple Hello World app for PHP so you can quickly get a feel for deploying an app to Google Cloud.
+A simple Hello World app for PHP has been created so you can quickly get a feel for deploying an app to Google Cloud.
 Follow these steps to download Hello World to your Google Cloud instance.

 Enter the following command to clone the Hello World sample app repository to your Google Cloud instance: